BlockSigner/cove/site/content/english/enable-qes.md

 {{< picture "identification-step-1" 252 "A magnifying glass magnifies the image of a man in a passport" >}}
 {{% markdown %}}
 **Step 1**
-Find a location near you to identify you
+Find a location nearby to get identified
 {{% /markdown %}}
 {{< /step >}}